Skyscanner/backpack/packages/bpk-component-drawer/README.md

 }
 ```

-> **Note:** In order to "hide" your application from screenreaders whilst the drawer is open you need to let it know what
+> **Note:** In order to "hide" your application from screen readers whilst the drawer is open you need to let it know what
 > the root element for your application is by returning it's DOM node via the function passed to the
 > `getApplicationElement` prop (see the example above).
 The `pagewrap` element id is a convention we use internally at Skyscanner.
 In most cases it should "just work".